psaux0/psaux0.github.io/_posts/2016-7-29-a-bearish-view.md

 If all above figures are still not persuasive, the last one is very interesting.
 It is the change of Industrial Production (yes, the blue line in the last figure).
 ![ip2]({{site.url}}/assets/fedgraphs/fredgraph-6.png)
 Remember, grey areas stand for recessions.
 During the past 80 years, when this number is less than 0, 100% recession happened.
-It looks like we are entering another one.
+It looks like we are entering another one (or maybe we are already in one?).

 I do not know whether coincidences works here.
 However, these graphs suggest at least a high probability of entering a  recession.

 From the point where we are standing now, there are many triggers - Fed, Japan, China, Euro Debt and Presidential Election.
 All these things keep me away from touching the market.
 Unless I see a great speculating opportunity, I may be away for a while.
 During this time, I would love to study more on Macroeconomy, financial history(especially crisis history) and Fed.
 Even, I can put some of my time on Technical Analysis.
 Mr. Market is always the best mentor.

 _Announcement: All contents above stand for my own view.
 Before May 17th, I literally had no idea about financial markets.
 Some of my views can be very naive.
-So, do not take them serious._
+So, do not take them seriously._